He Predicted 2008 Financial Crash. Now, Warns Of 'Long, Ugly' Recession

 Roubini expects the US and global recession to last all of 2023, depending on how severe the supply shocks and financial distress will be.
 During the 2008 crisis, households and banks took the hardest hits.
 This time around, he said corporations, and shadow banks, such as hedge funds, private equity and credit funds, "are going to implode"

-"It's only a matter of time until we're going to get the next nasty pandemic," he said.

 His advice for investors: "You have to be light on equities and have more cash."
-Though cash is eroded by inflation, its nominal value stays at zero, "while equities and other assets can fall by 10 per cent, 20 per cent, 30 per cent."
+Though cash is eroded by inflation, its nominal value stays at zero, "while equities and other assets can fall by 10%, 20%, 30%."
 In fixed income, he recommends staying away from long duration bonds and adding inflation protection from short-term treasuries or inflation index bonds like TIPS.

 (Except for the headline, this story has not been edited by NDTV staff and is published from a syndicated feed.)